 Rocky Mountain National Park- Estes Park, CO

-The top of the list for good reason.
+The top of places to elope in Colorado for good reason.
 Rocky Mountain National Park hosts plenty of magical places to explore and share your special moment.
 A scenic drive to the top, snow-capped peaks, and tons of hidden magic laced between, this unforgettable spot makes for an unforgettable elopement.
 No doubt about it.
 You and your partner have the freedom to make the time all about you, as the park features over 100 trails, in a variety of settings.
 A popular spot for photos, Trail Ridge Road ranks as the highest road in the U.S. For wintertime lovers, be wary, as the road is closed during this season.

 The permit price for elopements at RMNP are $250, and you can purchase yours up to a year in advance of your big day.
 Bear in mind this does not include the $25-day fee for entrance into the park.
 Depending on your chosen location, you are allowed guest numbers between 20-60, so be mindful when choosing your spot due to this as well.
 For your booking, contact park service office at (970) 586- 1482.